eric-brechemier/noahs-ark-printable-memory-game/README.md

   * the front side has all the distinct animals (one card for each pair)
   * the back side has Noah's Ark (one back for each card)

-The cards are laid one next to each other, without separating gutters, and can be cut by following the lines between the cards.
+The cards are laid one next to each other, without separating gutters.
+Separate the cards by cutting along the middle lines between cards, using the end of rounded borders as a visual indication of the position of the middle.
+The cards can be left as squares, there is no need to cut off the rounded corners.

 ## Illustration Credits